Kiosai/pride-malden-22/access.md

 ### ANIMALS
 Service animals are allowed by law.
 If you see any animals wearing service vests or paraphernalia, do not interact with them - let them do their job!
 Dogs will be present throughout this event; please medicate accordingly if you have allergies.

+### WEATHER
+Malden Pride 2022 is a rain or shine event.
+There will be some shade tents throughout the park.